Chat Rat Physics: How a Homemade Ramp Inspired an Evel Knievel Jump

 The Evel Knievel Dream

 Dennis and I had been hitting that homemade ramp all day—soaring through the air, shouting “Just like Evel!” after every dirt-spraying landing.
+We were motorcycle daredevils.
 We believed in speed, spectacle, and the physics of poor decisions.
 And if you were visiting our turf?
 You were going airborne.

 Ronnie didn’t believe.